frkosurf/voot-specification/VOOT.md

                        \  / | |__| | |__| | | |
                         \/   \____/ \____/  |_|

+# NOTE: SPECIFICATION HAS MOVED

+*The VOOT specification is now maintained at http://openvoot.org/*

+This repository is an archive only.

 # Introduction
 VOOT x.x is a simple protocol for cross-domain read-only access to information about users' group membership within an organization or aggregated across